Act for Managing Deposits and Remittance in Bank of Taiwan’s Overseas Branches during Japanese Colonial Era

 Article 5

-The examination and verification task indicated in the preceding Article is to be conducted by the competent authorities with a special task force formed by inviting relevant agencies, academic experts and men of integrity from the society.
+The examination and verification task indicated in the preceding article is to be conducted by the competent authorities with a special task force formed by inviting relevant agencies, academic experts and men of integrity from the society.

 Article 6